 The AHU must be fully commissioned.
 High static shutdown (hardware/software interlock) must be working before using ACxelerate.
 The supply fan speed control static pressure setpoint must be constant and high enough to avoid starving VAV when cumulative VAV damper load on AHU fan is 60% of actual box size.
 NOTE During the damper/reheat valve Run Test, average damper/reheat valve open position of all VAVs served by an AHU is between 40% to 60% open.

-- The AHU supply air temperature must be at a constant setpoint (bypass any setpoint optimization algorithms). - People should not be occupying the zones being tested, but make sure the equipment schedule microblock is in the occupied state.
+The AHU supply air temperature must be at a constant setpoint (bypass any setpoint optimization algorithms).
+People should not be occupying the zones being tested, but make sure the equipment schedule microblock is in the occupied state.
 For systems with series fan VAVs, the series fan boxes' schedule must be occupied so the fan is rotating in the right direction before initiating the Run Test.

-П value as per the VAV box's design.
+All hardware configuration and design parameters of the Airflow Control microblock must be set to the appropriate value as per the VAV box's design.
 This includes the Manufacturer's specified air flow at 1" water column parameter (value is supplied by the VAV box manufacturer and is usually printed on the side of the VAV box).
-ACxelerate does not support any browser extension or built-in browser feature for content filtering, including adblocking.
+ACxelerate does not support any browser extension or built-in browser feature for content filtering, including ad-blocking.
 Before using ACxelerate, disable any such browser extension or feature.
 Example: uBlock Origin.

+Reheat valve test

-Rehea t valve test The boiler control system must be fully commissioned.
+Verify that the boiler control system is fully commissioned.
 Bypass any setpoint optimization algorithms to keep the boiler supply temperature at a constant setpoint.
 Set to the highest temperature allowed by the operator.
 Maintaining a constant hot water temperature ensures a noticeable difference in the VAV's discharge air temperature when the reheat coil goes from the closed position to the open position.
-The associated boiler pumps should operate continuously over the duration of the test and be kept at a constant setpoint.
+Ensure that the associated boiler pumps operate continuously over the duration of the test and are kept at a constant setpoint.
 Keep the AHU supply air temperature at a constant setpoint.
 We recommend keeping the setpoint at 55°F (13°C) or lower to achieve a noticeable difference between AHU supply air temperature and the VAV discharge air temperature when the VAV reheat coil is 100% open.